|2009-2011||MFA, University of Virginia|

 Third supervisor: Prof. David Nasaw

-Speaking to a group of editors and broadcasters in 1964, President Johnson remarked that, “What is written in your papers and the way in which you conduct your business helps millions of Americans in hundreds of cities and towns in shaping the kind of world that we are going to live in.
+Speaking to a group of editors and broadcasters in 1964, US President Lyndon B. Johnson remarked that, “What is written in your papers and the way in which you conduct your business helps millions of Americans in hundreds of cities and towns in shaping the kind of world that we are going to live in.
 These views, in turn, affect the actions of your representatives in Congress.
 They affect the Presidency.
 They provide the solid framework for public opinion which is both the principal support and the principal limitation of democracy.”
-Though crude, Johnson’s description of the relationship between democratic institutions and the news media captures the basic view taken by both government officials and activists in the late 1960s, for whom “public opinion” was a strategic battlefield, as elusive as it was contested.
+Though crude, Johnson’s description of the relationship between democratic institutions and the news media captures the basic view taken by both government officials and Black freedom movement actors in late 1960s America.
+For both, public opinion was a strategic battlefield, as elusive as it was contested.